borgbase/docs.borgbase.com/faq/index.md

 Connection closed by remote host
 ```

 Which means the SSH connection has been terminated and Borg is unable to send data to the server-side process.
+Some possible solutions are:

-One possible [solution](https://github.com/borgbackup/borg/issues/3988#issuecomment-478807213) is to have the client send regular keep-alive packages while no data is sent by Borg.
+**Frequent keepalive packets**: Mostly helpful for long `borg prune` or `borg check` operations running server-side.
+Have the client send regular keep-alive packets while no data is sent by Borg.
 On the client machine, you can add the below configuration to `~/.ssh/config` or `/etc/ssh/ssh_config`:

 ```
 Host *.repo.borgbase.com